 Epidermolysis bullosa (EB) is a group of disorders that affect the way collagen is made — the protein that gives skin its strength and holds it together.
 People affected by EB have extremely fragile skin that blisters easily.

 Dystrophic epidermolysis bullosa (DEB) is one form of this condition.
-The autosomal recessive form of the disease is typically the most severe form: Infants are born with missing skin and with blisters over the entire body.
+It can be inherited in different ways, and the autosomal recessive form of the condition is typically the most severe.
+Infants are born with missing skin and with blisters over their entire body.
 Blisters in the mouth and digestive tract make feeding difficult, which leads to chronic malnutrition and slow growth.
 As the blisters heal, scarring may lead to disfigurement and a variety of serious medical issues.
 Young adults are also at risk for an aggressive form of skin cancer called squamous cell carcinoma.
 Severe DEB can be life-threatening.
 Unfortunately, there is no cure and the treatment is focused on managing the person's symptoms.

 |Alternative Names:||DEB, Dystrophic epidermolysis bullosa|

 As humans we have about 23,000 genes.
 These genes are like tiny instruction manuals that influence our health, growth and development.
 We inherit half of our genes from our biological mum and the other half from our biological dad.
 These genes are lined up on structures called chromosomes.
 Most of us have 23 pairs of chromosomes.
 The first 22 pairs are called autosomes and for the most part - these are the same among men and women.
 The 23rd pair determine our sex - two X chromosomes for a female and one X and one Y chromosome for males.